History

 Prerequisites: Writing II

 This course looks at changes in popular music in Africa since the late 19th century.
 Instead of studying the practice of traditional or art music in Africa, students will gain a stronger understanding of the significance of global connections between Africa and other parts of the world by examining the performance of popular music in a variety of spaces, including streets, nightclubs, and ceremonies.
-[Applicable to the Global Studies Concentration.]
+Counts for Africa/Latin America in the History major.

 Other or on demand and every 2-3 years.
 3 Credits